ellakoa/postcard-poem/content/posts/the-butterflys-song.md

 poem: |+

-  Butterflies dance their song
+  It is with iridescent wings
-  with iridescent wings
+  a butterfly sings
   A whimsical mime
-  to a silent rhyme.
+  to a silent rhyme

-  They enter a stage
+  What may appear as
-  draped with flowers and trees
+  random flight
-  Warm sunny skies
+  Is the butterfly’s song
-  and a gentle breeze.
+  Danced in warm sunlight.

 alignPoemLeft: true
 address: |-